 The psychopath and those high on the autism scale fail to see the conscious entity behind the face in other humans.
 They are to varying degrees "consciousness blind".
 Because they are such, they tend to varying degrees to lack any sense of morality -- remorse, shame, etc. They tend to lack a CONSCIENCE ... which is very much linked with human consciousness.

 The whole FoG book focuses on subjects vs objects and the "I -You" relation which recognizes that we are all "subjects" (conscious BEings) Objects are not conscious in the human sense.
 Subjects are US ... or God.
 We have BEING ... we are little "i am's" ...
 God is **I AM**! (consider us the eternal dog food version).
-I suspect that God really enjoyed the joke of dog being God backward!
+I suspect that God really enjoyed the joke of Dog being God backward!
 How funny, considering that we are the dogs!

-The book is based on the idea of "the face", and how it is a portal for the consciousness behind it.
+The book concentrates on the idea of "the face", and how it is a portal for the consciousness behind it.

 "My face is a boundary, a threshold, a place where I appear as the monarch appears on the balcony of the palace" ... or the Pope appears to the faithful in St Peter's square.
 It isn't "I", but if you are not a psychopath or autistic, you can "see"(detect) the "I" from my face.